AlexSantos2002/League-Auto-Accept/README.md

 - ✅ Automatically accepts match queue pop-ups.
 - 🕵️ Detects when the League client is running.
 - 🔄 Lightweight background process (optionally starts with Windows).
-- 🖥️ (Optional) GUI in future versions.
+- 🖥️ GUI in future versions.
 - 🔒 No cheats or injection – purely reads Riot's official client API.

 ---